ProactiveProgrammers/professional-evaluation-data-abstraction-starter/writing/evaluation.md

 # Professional Evaluation

-TODO: Please make sure that you sign your name to this document in the subsection header that currently includes the phrase "Add Your Name Here".

-## Add Your Name Here
+## Gregory M. Kapfhammer

-TODO: Please see the instructions in the README.md file for more details!
+Please see the instructions in the README.md file for more details!

 ## Learning Objectives